 The very things intended to help you get organized can become part of the clutter problem.
 Oversized organizers or too many organizing pieces can make your home look cluttered.

 Things like mail sorters or desktop organizers can overwhelm the space and attract more clutter as papers and items are placed in them.
+They can end up contributing to cluttered home decor.

 While buying more organizing bins, baskets, and containers can be fun, always declutter before you organize.